|Nutrition Facts (per serving)|

-Peel and cut the potatoes into cubes.
-Cook the cubed potatoes in boiling salted water for about 15 minutes, or just until tender, then drain well.
+Peel and cut the potatoes into small cubes.
+Cook the potatoes in boiling well-salted water, until just tender, 10 to 15 minutes.
+Drain well.

-In a large bowl, combine the cooked potatoes, green bell pepper, and onion.
+In a large bowl, combine the cooked potatoes, bell pepper, and onion.

-In a separate medium bowl, blend together the mayonnaise, apple cider vinegar, onion salt, celery seed, and ground black pepper.
+In a separate medium bowl, combine the mayonnaise, apple cider vinegar, onion salt, celery seed, and black pepper.